microsoft/AISkillsForWindows/samples/ObjectTracker/README.md

 # Object Tracker Windows Vision Skill samples

-These samples will show how to use the Object Tracker Vision Skill NuGet package to create apps that can detect and classify objects in a video feed
+These samples will show how to use the Object Tracker Vision Skill NuGet package to create apps that can track objects in a video feed

 ![Screenshot of object tracker skill in action in the UWP sample](./doc/sample_app.jpg)